mguinea/laravel-ddd-example/README.md

 `src` is for "Source".
 Here we put all our code base being as independent as possible of any implementation (except is there is in `infrastructure` subfolder).

-The main idea is to use this as our **pure** code, with no vendor

 ### Bounded contexts

 Kanban: Place where the main functionality is implemented.
-Management of boards, columns, tasks...
+Management of boards...

 ### Architecture and Structure